7

 3

-• $\begingroup$ I'd seen the crystals as the result of chemical experimentation that wound up making a life-form, one that was useful that people just started exploiting them in mass. $\endgroup$ Jan 19, 2019 at 20:31
+• $\begingroup$ I'd seen the crystals as the result of chemical experimentation that wound up making a life-form, one that was useful that people just started exploiting them in mass. $\endgroup$ Commented Jan 19, 2019 at 20:31

 • $\begingroup$ That "we accidentally made them!" can be the party line, because it is not that weird.
 The truth of the crystals is actually substantially weirder and disconcerting.
 That uncertainty will energize your future world. $\endgroup$